mlombardi6/tidytuesday/20210720/README.md

 When I first saw [TidyTuesday's](https://github.com/rfordatascience/tidytuesday/blob/master/data/2021/2021-07-20/readme.md) US droughts dataset I automatically (and quite predictably?) thought of ways to represent this spatially.
 News outlets such as the [New York Times](https://www.nytimes.com/interactive/2021/06/11/climate/california-western-drought-map.html) and the [CNN](https://www.cnn.com/2021/06/17/weather/west-california-drought-maps/index.html) had already covered this abundantly in June with a selection of heatmaps and choropleth maps.

 A way to add some flavour would be to incorporate an animation to represent the flow of time, as drought phases come and go.
-One way to approach this would have been through spatial data points and density maps (but in tidytuesday's dataset areal data are provided), or adding further inputs, like @katie_press showed [here](https://twitter.com/katie_press/status/1417574749442564102).
+One way to approach this would have been through spatial data points and density maps (but in this dataset areal data are provided), or adding further inputs like @katie_press showed in this nice piece of work [here](https://twitter.com/katie_press/status/1417574749442564102).

 Of course the data collection is organised in week frames and this adds to the temptation of creating an animation to represent the flow of time anyway.